Using TA data

 -

-Click the RTT tab, select the columns you want displayed in the RTT arc popup, click Apply.
+Click the TA tab, select the columns you want displayed in the TA arc popup, click Apply.

 -

 On the Advanced options dialog box click OK.
-Your updated selection appears immediately you open your next RTT arc popup.
+Your updated selection appears immediately you open your next TA arc popup.

 -

-The following procedure details how to disable the RTT layer and RTT data tab from displaying.
-Although this is not common, you may want to do this if you have a lot of RTT data that you currently do not want to analyze.
+The following procedure details how to disable the TA layer and TA data tab from displaying.
+Although this is not common, you may want to do this if you have a lot of TA data that you currently do not want to analyze.
 Disabling it will improve the speed performance of the ESPA analysis center screen.

 - Open the ESPA analysis center screen and set up the case data as normal as described in Getting started with investigating case data visually.